-- Use a soft, lint-free cloth to clean the surface of the display (can be dry or lightly dampened with a mild cleaner or ethanol; 3M's Microfiber Lens Cleaning Cloth is recommended and does not require the use of liquid cleaners). - Never apply liquid cleaners directly to the surface of the touchscreen display; if solution is spilled onto the display's surface, be sure to soak up the excess liquid right away using an absorbent cloth. - When comparing cleaning solutions and considering a purchase, keep in mind: the selected product should be neither acidic nor alkaline it must be pH neutral.
+- Use a soft, lint-free cloth to clean the surface of the display (can be dry or lightly dampened with a mild cleaner or ethanol; 3M's microfiber lens cleaning cloth is recommended and does not require the use of liquid cleaners). - Never apply liquid cleaners directly to the surface of the touchscreen display, if solution is spilled onto the display's surface, be sure to using an absorbent cloth and immediately soak up excess liquid. - When comparing cleaning solutions and considering a purchase, keep in mind: the selected product should be neither acidic nor alkaline it must be pH neutral.
 In addition, make sure never to use organic chemicals, such as paint thinner, acetone, tolulene, xylene, propyl or isopropyl alcohol or kerosene.
 These and other similar products are not suitable for cleaning the touchscreen display and can result in optical impairment, which will damage the display and contribute to a reduction or loss of functionality. - There are several pre-packaged and commercially available products that are suitable for cleaning the touchscreen display.
 Our recommendation, Klear ScreenTM is alcohol and ammonia-free, non-toxic, non-damaging, and non-flammable.
-The other, Glass Plus® Glass and Surface Cleaner (made by Reckitt-Benckiser), is another great off-the-shelf retail alternative. - When using cleaner on the workstation, be sure to avoid contact with the edges of any film or glass. - Wipe the surface of the touchscreen gently; if you notice a directional surface texture, be sure to wipe in the direction of the texture, rather than against it.
+The other, Glass Plus® Glass and Surface Cleaner (made by Reckitt-Benckiser), is another great off-the-shelf retail alternative. - When using cleaning products on the workstation, be sure to avoid contact with the edges of the film or glass. - Wipe the surface of the touchscreen gently, if you notice a directional surface texture, be sure to wipe in the direction of the texture, rather than against it.